Small-scale photonic Kolmogorov-Arnold networks using standard telecom nonlinear modules: Discussion

 \section{Discussion}

-The results demonstrate that standard telecommunications components can serve as trainable nonlinear activation functions within Kolmogorov--Arnold Networks.
-Each MZI--SOA--VOA module provides four tunable parameters --- injection current~$I$, attenuations~$\alpha_1$ and~$\alpha_2$, and phase~$\phi$ --- yielding a transfer function family with sufficient diversity to support nonlinear inference across classification, regression, and image recognition tasks.
-Specifically, SSP-KAN achieves 98.4\% accuracy on nonlinear classification (Two Moons), $R^2 = 0.977$ on six-input multivariate regression (yacht hydrodynamics), and 92.7\% on 784-dimensional image classification (MNIST).
-All results are obtained from a fully differentiable physics-based model grounded in Agrawal--Olsson SOA gain dynamics~\cite{agrawal_self-phase_1989} and commercially specified device parameters (Thorlabs BOA1554P), enabling end-to-end optimisation via backpropagation.
-The Two Moons and yacht hydrodynamics results illustrate how compositional depth compensates for limited per-module expressivity.
-Each MZI--SOA--VOA module implements a cosine-squared nonlinearity modulated by SOA gain saturation (Eq.~\ref{eq:transfer_function}); this four-parameter family is substantially more constrained than B-spline activations with tens or hundreds of degrees of freedom.
+The central question addressed by this work is whether the constrained nonlinear transfer functions of standard telecom components can serve as trainable activations in a structured neural network.
+Each MZI-VOA-SOA-VOA module provides four tunable parameters --- injection current~$I$, attenuations~$\alpha_1$ and~$\alpha_2$, and phase~$\phi$ --- and the results confirm that this four-parameter family yields sufficient diversity to support nonlinear inference across classification, regression, and image recognition tasks. \cut{Specifically, SSP-KAN achieves 98.4\% accuracy on nonlinear classification (Two Moons), $R^2 = 0.977$ on six-input multivariate regression (yacht hydrodynamics), and 92.7\% on 784-dimensional image classification (MNIST).} Specifically, SSP-KAN achieves $94.3$\% accuracy (IQR: $90.3$--$97.4$\%) on Two Moons classification ([2,2], 10~seeds), $R^2 = 0.986 \pm 0.015$ on yacht hydrodynamics regression ([6,1,1], 10~seeds), and $93.9 \pm 0.2$\% on MNIST image classification (10~seeds).
+All results are obtained from a fully differentiable physics-based model grounded in Agrawal--Olsson SOA gain dynamics~\cite{Agrawal1989} and commercially specified device parameters (Thorlabs BOA1554P), enabling end-to-end optimization via backpropagation. \cut{The Two Moons and yacht hydrodynamics results illustrate how compositional depth compensates for limited per-module expressivity.
+Each MZI-VOA-SOA-VOA module implements a cosine-squared nonlinearity modulated by SOA gain saturation (Eq.~\ref{eq:transfer_function}); this four-parameter family is substantially more constrained than B-spline activations with tens or hundreds of degrees of freedom.
 A single-layer [2,2] SSP-KAN nevertheless achieves 98.4\% accuracy on Two Moons with only four modules, closing to within 1.5~percentage points of the software KAN baseline (pyKAN, 99.9\%).
 On yacht hydrodynamics, the single-layer [6,1] network ($R^2 = 0.869$) is limited by its inability to capture feature interactions: each module processes one input independently.
 Adding a second layer ([6,1,1], $R^2 = 0.977$) enables the network to compose six univariate functions, matching pyKAN with fewer than half the parameters (28~vs~60).
 This confirms that cascading physically constrained nonlinearities produces richer functional representations than increasing parallel width alone.
-Multi-layer architectures with intermediate optical summation nodes (e.g.\ the [2,2,2] configuration) introduce additional considerations related to coherent phase accumulation, which are analysed in the Supplementary Material.
+Multi-layer architectures with intermediate optical summation nodes (e.g.\ the [2,2,2] configuration) introduce additional considerations related to coherent phase accumulation, which are analyzed in the Supplementary Material.} The Two Moons and yacht hydrodynamics results illustrate how compositional depth compensates for limited per-module expressivity.
+Each MZI-VOA-SOA-VOA module implements a cosine-squared nonlinearity modulated by SOA gain saturation (Eq.~\ref{eq:transfer_function}); this four-parameter family is substantially more constrained than B-spline activations with tens or hundreds of degrees of freedom.
+The single-layer [2,2] SSP-KAN achieves $94.3$\% (IQR: $90.3$--$97.4$\%) on Two Moons with four modules.
+The seed variance (best seed: 98.9\%, worst: 88.1\%) indicates multiple local minima in the loss landscape, a consequence of the periodic MZI transfer function.
+Adding a second layer ([2,2,2], $99.1$\% (IQR: $99.0$--$99.1$\%)) reduces both the accuracy gap and the seed sensitivity.
+On yacht hydrodynamics, the single-layer [6,1] network ($R^2 = 0.921 \pm 0.017$) is limited by its inability to capture feature interactions: each module processes one input independently.
+Adding a second layer ([6,1,1], $R^2 = 0.986 \pm 0.015$) enables the network to compose six univariate functions, exceeding the pyKAN baseline ($R^2 = 0.977$) with fewer than half the parameters (28~vs~60).
+Cascading physically constrained nonlinearities produces richer functional representations than increasing parallel width alone.
+Multi-layer architectures with intermediate optical summation nodes introduce coherent phase accumulation effects, analyzed in the Supplementary Material.